Eloise1988/THEGRAPH/README.md

 4. Retrieve the latest pairs in the Sheet with a user-defined formula under your specific constraints

-## About me
+## About the author
-I gather cryptocurrency data to help users import and value their crypto portfolio in Google Sheets.
-I publish all of my work in [Medium](https://eloise88.medium.com/) and hope you can benefit from it.
+Eloise gathers cryptocurrency data to help users import and value their crypto portfolio in Google Sheets.
+She publishes her work in [Medium](https://eloise88.medium.com/) and hopes you can benefit from it.

-And for developers who wish to directly check my work on [Github](https://github.com/Eloise1988), I've built the [COINGECKO](https://github.com/Eloise1988/COINGECKO) repository for pricing as well as the [CRYPTOBALANCE](https://github.com/Eloise1988/CRYPTOBALANCE) repository for balances, staking, dex prices etc...
+And for developers who wish to directly check her work on [Github](https://github.com/Eloise1988), she built the [COINGECKO](https://github.com/Eloise1988/COINGECKO) repository for pricing as well as the [CRYPTOBALANCE](https://github.com/Eloise1988/CRYPTOBALANCE) repository for balances, staking, dex prices etc...

-If you find errors, please do not hesitate to let me know.
 Feedback is very welcomed.
 A [TELEGRAM chat](https://t.me/TheCryptoCurious) is also available for support.
 If this project adds any value to you and/or are looking for personalized coding on your Google Sheets, don’t hesitate to leave a message.
 Thank you so much for investing your time in reading this article.
 Take care of yourself & your family in these challenging times!

 ## References
 * https://github.com/Eloise1988/THEGRAPH